Manhattan-First-Robotics/2024-Robot-Code/src/main/java/frc/robot/subsystems/blinken/README.md

 * setRed()
 * setBlue()
 * setGreen()
 * setDefault() - WHITE - color that is displayed when the code is running on the roborio, but before any of the methods have been called to intentionally set a color
+* setOff() - BLACK - actually turns leds off
 * setAllianceColor()
 * letsParty() - pattern that makes the leds dance